-On the other hand, it is obvious that \emph{any} subcritical model with $\qc$ greater than the critical probability of site percolation on $\Z^2$ is an example of the opposite behaviour.
-Minimal such examples are provided by large enough GOP as in Proposition~\ref{prop:GOP:low:pc}.
-However, an even clearer example is (non-oriented) site percolation itself embedded as a (trivial) bootstrap process by $\cU=\{\{(0,1),(1,0),(-1,0),(0,-1)\}\}$.
+On the other hand, it is obvious that \emph{any} subcritical model with $\qc>\pcsp$ is an example of the opposite behaviour.
+Minimal such examples are provided by large enough GOP as in Proposition~\ref{prop:GOP:low:pc}, but also by any trivial subcritical model.
+Indeed, for any $\pcsp<q<\qc$ we a.s.\ have an infinite non-oriented path of initially infected sites.

-As we do not give, the characterisation asked for in \cite{Balister16}, let us explain why we believe the question to be somewhat extrinsic.
-Indeed, the graph structure of $\Z^2$, which defines the infinite cluster of infections \cite{Balister16} asks for, is not relevant to the model itself, defined only by $\cU$.
-For example if one is to replace $\cU$ by $2\cU$ (e.g. in the above examples) the problem is changed non-trivially, while the bootstrap process is really the same.
-Finally, let us note that we do not expect that $\qcu$ being larger than $\pc$ of site percolation be the exact condition.
+As we do not give the characterisation asked for in \cite{Balister16}, let us explain why we believe the question to be somewhat extrinsic in the light of the above example and counter-examples.
+Indeed, the graph structure of $\Z^2$, which defines the infinite path in $[A]$ that \cite{Balister16} asks for, is not relevant to the model itself, defined only by $\cU$.
+For example if one is to replace $\cU$ by $2\cU$ (e.g.\ in the above examples) the problem is changed non-trivially, while the bootstrap process is really the same.
+Finally, let us note that we do not expect that $\qc>\pcsp$ (or $\qc\ge\pcsp$) is a necessary condition.